Incubaid/dev_process/meetings.md

 - When
     - decided in PM meeting, if they feel its needed to bring all stakeholders together
         - can be because of unforeseen delay, can be planning for next release
+    - whenever org owner of company believes this is required

 - Who
     - Everyone in company who has something to loose or win by delaying or prioritizing stories